randorandy/itemrandomizerweb/README.md

 This is the casual logic version

+How I use:
+console: dotnet run
+browser: localhost:8888

 ### Information

 This is a beta version used for testing new patches and item logic, have fun but expect that things can be broken at times.